 - Size of the room: The size and layout of the room will determine what kind of systems you can set up and what kind of workspace you can create.

 - Age of children: The age range of the children will also help you gauge what type of workspace you need (i.e. Place for a laptop vs a place to cut/color).
 For older kids you may be able to hang more storage higher up whereas for younger children you’d want to keep supplies accessible on a lower level.

 - Location of space available: Depending on the location of the room in relation to the main door used, you may want to create a separate space for backpack hang-up.

-You can browse Pinterest and the internet for a hundred different ideas for layout and set up.
+You can browse Pinterest and the internet for a hundred different ideas for homework station ideas and different desks or table layout ideas.
 But 3 things you want to be sure to include in your school command center are a calendar area, a supply area, and a workspace area.

 - A supply area may again vary, but it is important to keep these items separate from other household uses.
 If everyone knows that the pencils, scissors and other supplies in this area are for school purposes only, you won’t run into the issue of “not being able to do homework because the pencils are all gone”.